The function dscore()

 milestones administered at a given age.
 The function calculates

 a D-score for each row.
-Different rows correspond to different
+Different rows can correspond to different

 A character vector containing names of items to be